 villages to plan, develop, and refine Tribal Healing to Wellness Courts.

-Working with TLPI, Judge Flies-Away helped produce the Overview Healing to
+Working with TLPI, Judge Flies-Away helped produce the Overview of Tribal Healing to Wellness Courts, and the

 Wellness Court Judge's Bench Book (draft), which is currently being updated.
 In